Matla A Bana is a charity project initiated and managed by the Callie and Monique Strydom Charity Trust (www.strydomtrust.com).

 As a former social worker, fundraising expert and NGO manager, Annora Mostert has a great understanding of the challenges faced by NGO's in South Africa.
 She is known as the founder of Casual Day South Africa, a fundraising initiative that raises millions for the disabled.
 Since her departure from the NGO world, she has established a starch factory with the focus on employment and has launched her own store group, Anja's Banting Pantry.

-Dr Corne Davis
+Prof Corne Davis

 Senior lecturer in Strategic Communication at the University of Johannesburg.